yglcode/zig_interfaces/README.md

 }
 ```
 ### interface 4: old style dynamic dispatch using embedded vtab and @fieldParentPtr() ###
-Interface std.build.Step and all build steps std.build.[RunStep,FmtStep,...] still use this pattern.
+Interface std.build.Step and all build steps std.build.[RunStep, FmtStep, ...] still use this pattern.

 ``` zig
 // define interface/vtab